TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_task.md

 **3.Example:**

-Input “Go to Party^Entertainment*Tuesday” in the quick add bar.
+Type “Go to Party^Entertainment*Tuesday” in the add bar.
 Then you will find a new task “Go to party” added in the list “Entertainment”, which due date is Tuesday.

 <iframe width="700" height="400" src="https://www.youtube.com/embed/RYv8Lz9t89M?list=PLbWRKVi0_aTH4wo0Z2kCuMy7RHV7t9onw" frameborder="0" allowfullscreen></iframe>